vijaykumr128/railsfriends/README.md

 # Friends List App

-Hello my name is John Elder and I work at Codemy.com
+Hello my name is Vijaykumar Neeralagi and I am student at NMAMIT ,NITTE,INDIA

 This is my Ruby on Rails Friends List App!

-Follow me at Codemy.com